-Tutor with Action Ministries Through RUMC—Did you know that RUMC is involved in a tutoring program?
+Tutor with Action Ministries: Did you know that RUMC is involved in a tutoring program?
 Twice a week, through Action Ministries, an after-school tutoring program is offered to third grade students at Vickery Mill Elementary.
 The program is on Mondays and Thursdays from 3-5 p.m. at the school and can accommodate your schedule, whether weekly or monthly.
-If you have interest in being a tutor, please contact Rev. Marion Brown, firstname.lastname@example.org or 770.261.1716
+If you have interest in being a tutor, please contact Rev. Marion Brown, email@example.com or 770.261.1716.

-Donate to the RUMC Mission Booth where all proceeds realized from October and November sales will be designated to the RUMC hurricane relief effort.
-You can help by donating jewelry, small furniture, collectibles, seasonal items, best-seller hardback books, and china; drop off your donations at the RUMC front office.
+Donate to the RUMC Mission Booth where all proceeds realized from November sales will be designated to RUMC’s hurricane relief effort.
+You can help by donating jewelry, small furniture, collectibles, seasonal items, best-seller hardback books, and china; drop off your donations at the RUMC Main Office.
 The booth is in City Antiques, which is located at 700 Holcomb Bridge Road.
 Questions/Information: Ann Gordon, 770.490.7900 or rumc.com/missionbooth

 Volunteer with the RUMC Hospitality Ministry—Opportunities to get involved: